ezamora0646/Marketing-Capstone/README.md

 ## Scope & Goals of Analysis

 COOP Careers is a non-profit organization dedicated to helping recent graduates overcome underemployment.
 The 16-week fellowship culminates in a Data Analytics Capstone, in which fellows deliver data-driven business recommendations to stakeholders and representatives from marketing agencies such as RPA.
 The dataset analyzed contains synthetic data from 700+ ad campaigns across the US that were launced in 2024.
 Various branding and performance metrics were calculated using the available data on expenses, impressions, clicks, etc. This report focuses on insights I generated as an Audience Analyst responsible for identifying top performing segments and generating audience personas.
-Additionally, these insights are presented alongside findings from the Creative Analyst I collaborated with.
+Additionally, these insights are presented alongside findings from the analysis of data on creative sizing.

 The **main objectives** of this analysis are to: